PKuravskyi/PetPythonPlaywright/README.md

 Option 1: After tests are executed you can see allure results by running command: ```allure serve allure-results```
-Option 2: You can go to the GitHub pages of this repository (https://pkuravskyi.github.io/PetPythonPlaywright/) which has the allure results from the latest run
+Option 2: You can go to the GitHub pages of this repository (https://pkuravskyi.github.io/PetPythonPlaywright/) which has the allure results from the latest run on `main` branch

 ### How to Lint code errors